tips for confidence

 4. Visualize yourself being confident in all situations.

 Imagine yourself being confident at work, with a stranger, and on a date.
-Spending a few minutes visualizing each day is a great way to mentally practice being confident.
-In fact, imagine applying all of these tips in the situations where you feel your confidence is lagging.
+Spending a few minutes visualizing each day is a great way to practice being confident mentally.
+In fact, imagine applying all of these tips in situations where you feel your confidence is lagging.

 5. Slow your movements and gestures.